 Kirby was the assistant coach at William & Mary in 2005.
 He worked primarily with the catchers, outfielders and hitters while at William & Mary.
 Kirby got his start in coaching in 2003 as the student assistant coach at William & Mary, and then became the volunteer coach at Virginia Military Institute in 2004.

 Kirby is a 2003 graduate of William & Mary.
-A four-year letterman as a catcher and pitcher, he was the team captain as a junior and senior and led the Tribe to the Colonial Athletic Association title in 2002.
+A four-year letterman as a catcher and pitcher, he was the team captain as a junior and senior and led the Tribe to the Colonial Athletic Association title in 2001 and a regular season championship in 2002.
 He was voted the team MVP in 2002 when he was a Second-Team All-CAA selection.
 While at W&M, he caught for future major leaguers Chris Ray and Bill Bray.

 Kirby and his wife Mallory have a daughter, Renate.